The Ministry is organised into the following groups.

 Te Hua - Delivery Group

 Te Hua comprises of three teams: Te Pae Wānanga, Te Pae Māpuna and Te Pae Mahara.
 Within Te Pae Wānanga, our historians, designers and developers tell stories about Aotearoa New Zealand history and who New Zealanders are today.
 This is done through a series publications, including our websites NZHistory and Te Ara as well as Te Tai.
 Within Te Pae Mahara we look after national monuments, including the National War Memorial, and war graves throughout New Zealand.
 We support commemorations and anniversaries as recognised by the Government.
 Within Te Pae Māpuna we administer the Flags, Emblems and Names Protection Act, which looks after national symbols like the flag, the Coat of Arms, and uses of the words Royal and Anzac.
 We also administer the Protected Objects Act, which protects NZ’s most precious taonga from unauthorised export, and sets out the framework for the return of newly found taonga tūturu to iwi and hapū.
 Across Te Hua we allocate funding for commemorating Waitangi Day events, historical research and the Regional Culture and Heritage Fund.
-The group is led by Neill Atkinson, Deputy Chief Executive, Te Hua - Delivery Group (Acting).
+The group is led by Glenis Philip-Barbara, Deputy Chief Executive, Te Hua - Delivery Group.

 Te Iho - Organisational Performance Group

 Te Iho undertakes a range of activities that support our Ministry.
 These include communications, facilities, finance, human resources, information management and technology, legal, Ministerial services and portfolio reporting.
 We also support our Ministers covering the Arts, Culture and Heritage, Broadcasting and Media, and Sports and Recreation portfolios.
 Details about our work can be found in the Ministry’s accountability reports produced by Te Iho.
-The group is led by Sarah Hardy, Deputy Chief Executive, Te Iho - Organisational Performance.
+The group is led by Matthew Oliver, Deputy Chief Executive, Te Iho - Organisational Performance (Acting).